 Initially the family feared demons had taken possession, then it was epilepsy before the nurse neighbor correctly identified the issue and gave me Benadryl until I could get check-out.
 I’m half kidding about the demons theory, but I’m sure the timing of my baptism was related.
 In hindsight my question was who feeds a 3 year old an entire fried fish sandwich.
 I’m sure I probably ate a few fish bones too.

-Time heals, and despite my early issues I’ve evolved into a fish snob.
+Time heals, and despite my early issues I’ve evolved into a fish snob and even included fish in this iteration of a seafood stew recipe.
 For years as a teen and early adult the desire for fish was there, despite knowing it would end badly.
 Now that I’m on the other side of my fish intolerance, I’m all the better for it physically and mentally but there were a few moments of broken clocks.

 - 1 pound calamari rings